chrisdedman/to_do_list/README.md

 * Clear the list
 * Quit the application.

-I am using the module readline to store items that will then persist in memory, even after the application is quit.
+I am using the module readline to read stored items that will then persist in memory, even after the application is quit.

 ## Technology
 This project is create with: